momentum-mod/docs/_posts/entities/2022-05-10-func_slide.md

 >**Keep player on slide surface** (StayOnSlide&lt;**boolean**&gt;)

- Forces the player to stay on the brush, even if it suddenly curves downwards or launches the player upwards.
+Keep the player attached to the slide surface (for example, when sliding down ground of increasing steepness).

 >**Allow jumping** (AllowJump&lt;**boolean**&gt;)

- Allows the player to jump while sliding.
-The player is still required to be on a surface that isn't too steep to stand on.
+Allow the player to jump while sliding.
+The player is still required to be on a surface that is not too steep to stand on in order to jump.

 >**Disable gravity** (DisableGravity&lt;**boolean**&gt;)

- Removes the effects of gravity on the brush, allowing for people to slide up impossible slopes.
+ Disable gravity while sliding.